chengl11/EC601-Project03/Phase01/README.md

 ### Description

 This is a repository for EC601 Project03 Phase 01.
+This phase is to:
+1. Install or Run the Open Source Project.
+2. Reproduce their results.

-This phase is to test the WebRTC JavaScript code samples.
+For my project, this phase is to test the WebRTC JavaScript code samples.
 All of the codes of these samples can be found at https://github.com/chengl11/samples.

 ### Testing Step